tdwg/website/conferences/2023/instructions-for-editors/index.md

 - Keeps the Abstract Tracking spreadsheet (ATS) up-to-date (link provided separately).
 - Uses the ATS to fill in the **order of presentation by 15 August** for the session as it will appear in the conference program.
 - Notifies the volume editors <editor@tdwg.org> with issues meeting timelines or a lack of session reviewers qualified for any part of the review.
-- Identifies [conflicts of interest](#conflicts-of-interest) and works to resolve them
+- Identifies [conflicts of interest](#conflicts-of-interest) and works to resolve them.
 - Helps ensure that presenters register promptly for the conference.